codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

     </tr>
 </table>

-An instance nested class, also known as an inner class, can access both static and non-static members of the outer class.
+- An instance nested class can access both static and non-static (instance) members of the outer class.
+- It can only have instance data member inside it.
+- Instance nested class only access by using inner class object reference.
+- Data Shadowing in Inner Class.

 <table>
     <tr>